whiskeyjimbo/CheckMate/README.md

 - `type`: Type of notification ("log", with more coming soon)
 - Each notification type can have its own configuration options

-## Health Checks

-CheckMate provides Kubernetes-compatible health check endpoints:

-- `/health/live` - Liveness probe
-  - Returns 200 OK when the service is running
-  - Simple uptime check

-- `/health/ready` - Readiness probe
-  - Returns 200 OK when the service is ready to receive traffic
-  - Returns 503 Service Unavailable during initialization

-All health check endpoints are served on port 9100 alongside the metrics endpoint.

 ## Metrics

 CheckMate exposes Prometheus metrics at `:9100/metrics` including: